Failure to test/ Failure to Respond to or Communicate Test Results

 - Not ordering the correct test- Patients see physicians when they have symptoms.
 They rely on the medical professional to order the appropriate test for the symptoms they are exhibiting.
 The patient is NOT the doctor and can only express “what’s wrong”, not why they are feeling these symptoms.

 - Failure to test.
 Diseases like cancer can metastasize if they are not caught during the early stages.
 Time is of the essence in dealing with certain illnesses.
-When symptoms are generally ignored and life saving tests are not ordered, then this could be construed as a breach of appropriate medical practice.
+When symptoms are generally ignored and life-saving tests are not ordered, then this could be construed as a breach of appropriate medical practice.
 It is the job of the medical professional to ascertain why the patient is experiencing such symptoms.
 If they do not order the appropriate tests then a diagnosis and the appropriate treatment may not happen.

 - Failure to respond to testing in a timely fashion.
 Some physicians see hundreds of patients every week ordering (or not ordering) a multitude of tests concerning those they have under their care.
 Blood work and pathology centers may send critical, time-sensitive information to a doctor.
 If the information is not communicated to the patient quickly and clearly, necessary treatment may be delayed, putting the patient at risk of the condition worsening.
-Unfortunately, this is one of the most common medical errors that physicians commit, and may be considered medical malpractice.
+Unfortunately, this is one of the most common medical errors that physicians commit and may be considered medical malpractice.
 If a disease gets worse over time or progresses rapidly, getting test results back quickly is extremely important.

-If you or a loved one has experienced lack of appropriate testing, failure to communicate test results, or the victim of the wrong test, you may be entitled to financial compensation for the damages incurred by these mistakes.
+If you or a loved one has experienced a lack of appropriate testing, failure to communicate test results, or the victim of the wrong test, you may be entitled to financial compensation for the damages incurred by these mistakes.
 Call the Sweeney Law Firm and let our experts review the facts.
 You may have a medical malpractice case.
 If we decide to accept your case, we work on a contingency fee basis, meaning there is no fee for representation unless there is a settlement or recovery of funds made on your behalf.